cooperwalbrun/rust-template/CONTRIBUTING.md

-Code contributed to this project should follow the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) as much as possible (even if this project is an application instead of a library).
+Code contributed to this project should follow the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/checklist.html) as much as possible (even if this project is an application rather than a library).